JJLC-Corporation/jjlc-corporation/README.md

 - **Tech Lead - Cody Mundy** - [LinkedIn](https://www.linkedin.com/in/cody-l-mundy/) - [GitHub](https://github.com/HeavyArms0511)

 - **Design Lead - Jason Brown** - [LinkedIn]() - [GitHub](https://github.com/jayaries329)

+## Special shoutout
+<p>A special thank you to all the LEARN Academy instructors who have helped us get this far!
+It has been an amazing journey and now ourselves as FullStack Devs will go even further!</p>